sharppy/SHARPpy/README.md

 ## Install the NUCAPS test branch in SHARPpy
 <sup>[[Return to Top]](#sharppy)</sup>

+### Manual download

+You can manually download the coding by clicking the "Code" button at the top right of the repository, then select "Download Zip."
+Unzip the files in the directory that you want to permanently store them.

+### Download using Git

-You can now install the beta version of SHARPpy which contains NUCAPS satellite soundings.
-Open the command line for your operating system (see above) to perform these steps.
+If you have Git installed and are familiar with it, open the command line for your operating system (see above) to perform these steps.

 ```bash
 git clone https://github.com/NUCAPS/SHARPpy
 ```

+## Install SHARPpy

 Change your directory to where you have downloaded SHARPpy (e.g. /home/{user}/SHARPpy).